nus-cs2030s/2324-s2/docs/25-unchecked.md

 (String) array.get(0);
 ```

-Since `array` is an array of `Object` instances and Java array is covariant, the compiler can't guarantee that the code it generated is safe anymore.
+Since `array` is an array of `Object` instances and the Java array is covariant, the compiler can't guarantee that the code it generated is safe anymore.

 Consider the following:
 ```Java